 How Ron Meyers & Associates Can Help with Verbal Mistreatment Cases

 Dealing with the Effects of Verbal Mistreatment

 Verbal mistreatment can have long-lasting, very detrimental effects on an elderly person, and the longer they are mistreated, the more damaging the adverse effects.
-Verbal abuse can lead to psychological and emotional damage, but it can also weaken their immune system and leave them more susceptible illness and reduce their overall qualify of life.
+Verbal abuse can lead to psychological and emotional damage, but it can also weaken their immune system and leave them more susceptible to illness and reduce their overall quality of life.